-NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION in the vocational nursing, nurse assisting, home health aide, RN-BSN, and medical assisting is also at the complete discretion of the institution to which you may seek to transfer.
+NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION

+The transferability of credits you earn at Homestead School is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the certificate or diploma you earn in the vocational nursing, nurse assisting, home health aide, RN-BSN, and medical assisting is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificate or diploma that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Homestead Schools to determine if your certificate or diploma will transfer.